joelparkerhenderson/internationalshowtimes-api-scripts/README.md

-# Demo of the International Showtimes API to get movies and showtimes
+# Demo of the International Showtimes API

-This demo connects to the International Showtimes API to get a list of movie showtimes.
+This demo connects to the International Showtimes API by Cinepass, to get data about cinemas, movies, showtimes, and the like.

 To start, please see [International Showtimes API by Cinepass](https://api.cinepass.de/documentation/)